 - Service within the Community (C)

 Confirmation candidates (usually Grade 11) are required to serve in a liturgical role for the year.
-Youth in younger grades can do this as well – but they will also have opportunities for liturgical service at a Sunday Mass served by their class.
+Youth in younger grades can do this as well – but they will also have opportunities for liturgical service at a Sunday Mass served by the youth.

 Please use the Service and Retreat Log to record the ways that you have served.

 If you are unsure about an activity, talk to a Christian Formation staff person.
 The biggest criteria is giving of yourself without pay for the service of others to make a difference in our community.

 Ongoing Service Opportunities

 Service within Liturgy – Includes Usher, Server, Lector (Reader), Cantor, Choir Member, Musician.
 Can be weekly or monthly at any of the Masses.
 Training is provided.
 Volunteers (children starting grade 4 through adults) can complete the Liturgy Scheduling Form and return to the office or in the collection at Mass.
 Training is provided.
 Questions go to Brian McLinden, Director of Liturgy and Music, at [email protected] or (262) 691-1535 x103.